COv879/Used-Cars-A-Data-Analysis-Exploration/README.md

   For this instance we did the following procedures:
-  - Data Exploration
+  - Data Exploration (Progress: Done)
-  - Data Clensing
+  - Data Clensing (Progress: Done)
-  - Data Visualization
+  - Data Visualization (Progress: To do on PowerBI or Tableau)